Love Gun: Recording

+According to the diary of album engineer Corky Stasiak, Kiss entered the Record Plant to begin recording Love Gun on May 3, 1977, and completed it on May 28th, with their cover of "Then She Kissed Me" being the last song tracked.
+He also noted that Frehley didn't join the others until May 9, and that many of the basic tracks were completed by Stanley, Simmons and Peter Criss.

+Prior to entering the studio, Stanley had made demo recordings of his songs, in which he arranged all of the parts himself, and these were then recreated by the band for the final recordings.
+Similarly, Eddie and Alex Van Halen played on the demo of Simmons' "Christine Sixteen", and he insisted the band replicate the song note for note, including the lead solo.

+"Shock Me" was the first lead vocal that Frehley ever recorded, and he sang it while lying on the floor of the studio.
+In his autobiography, he states that he originally intended for Stanley or Simmons to sing the song, but they encouraged him to try it himself, with Stanley telling him, "It's way overdue."

+Producer Eddie Kramer recalled recording Peter's drums in a hallway.
+While Simmons is often credited as playing the piano on "Christine Sixteen", Kramer claims he himself played the part, with Gene standing over him, coaching him to "play like a Neanderthal".
+Stanley played bass guitar on the title track.

 Release

 Love Gun was released on June 17, 1977.

 The album cover was painted by fantasy artist Ken Kelly, who had previously contributed the cover for 1976's Destroyer.
 A cardboard "Love Gun" (assembly required) was included inside the album, along with a Kiss merchandise order form.

-Love Gun was reissued for the first time in 1985.
-The reissue included the original artwork, and while it featured a plain sleeve, the jacket still contained a reference for the original color sleeve.
-The first 10,000 pressings contained label errors: specifically, the third track of the 'A' side was listed as "Plaster Caster" but played as "Got Love for Sale", and the 'B' side track listings were completely out of order.

-Love Gun was remastered and reissued in 1997 as part of the Kiss Remasters series.
+Love Gun was remastered and reissued on CD in 1997 as part of the Kiss Remasters series.

 It was remastered and reissued again as a deluxe edition on October 28, 2014, with sleeve notes by Def Leppard's Joe Elliott and a second disc containing demos, live rarities, and a 1977 interview with Gene Simmons.
 All tracks on the second disc were previously unreleased, bar the demo of "Reputation", which had appeared on the compilation Kiss 40 a few months earlier.
 The three live tracks were recorded at the Capital Center in Landover, Maryland on December 20, 1977.
 "The potential for this to be the greatest deluxe edition of all time," noted music writer Geoff Barton, "is ruined by a too-clean remastering job – plus, if truth be told, a track that has dated badly in 'Christine Sixteen'."